spywhere/plug.nvim/docs/extensions/api.md

 # Extension Authoring

-This document will guide you through various section of how extension works
+This document will guide you through various section of how extension works.

-Be sure to check out [built-in extensions](../../extensions) for some example usages
+Be sure to check out [built-in extensions](../../extensions) for some example usages.

 ## Basic Extension Structure

-An extension is simply a function that takes options from the user, then perform a hook on various life cycle of the plugin and its manager
+An extension is simply a function that takes options from the user, then perform a hook on various life cycle of the plugin and its manager.

 ```lua
 local my_extension = function (options)